GreenteaOS/.github/CODE_OF_CONDUCT.md

 A primary goal of the project is to be inclusive to the largest number of contributors, with the most varied and diverse backgrounds possible.
 As such, we are committed to providing a friendly, safe and welcoming environment for everyone.

 This code of conduct outlines our expectations for all those who participate in our community, as well as the consequences for unacceptable behavior.

+# Clasic Open Source vs Vanguard Source models

+This Code of Conduct introduces a new concept of the **Vanguard Source** model, as opposed to the older Open Source in the classic sense.

+At the same time this project identifies itself as: `(project-spefic, remember to fill this field when using this Code of Conduct)`

+- *Classic Open Source*

+## Clasic Open Source vs Vanguard Source values

+**Classic** open-source values focus on technical merit, prioritize accessibility and collaboration without ideological gatekeeping.

+The **Vanguard Source** model prioritizes ideological unity under the guidance of a committee, ensuring all contributors collaborate under principles of collective justice.

 ## Contribution policy